Adannee/SQLPortfoiloProject/README.md

 # SQLPortfoiloProject

-This Project contains all my Data Exploration Analysis
+This Project contains all my Data Exploration and Data Cleaning Analysis in SQL